bdjang/data-email-templates/README.md

 ## Background

 Displaying data in email templates is relatively straight forward by using `<table>` elements.
-To take it a step further, you can add some hover states and interactivity.
+To take it a step further, you can add some hover states and interactive effects.

 ![Demo of table interactivity](https://user-images.githubusercontent.com/6575035/68261959-c520ec00-000f-11ea-83a2-8d9bec653f4e.gif)